-Equity cushion to absorb losses and remain compliant with regulatory requirements 9.4 Capitalization: Given defined regulatory requirements, the broker's ability to maintain the related capital requirements and sustaining this level is critical.
+7.4 Capitalization: Given defined regulatory requirements, the broker's ability to maintain the related capital requirements and sustaining this level is critical.
 PACRA evaluates broker's capitalization as a cushion to absorb unreserved losses.
 These include impact of foreseeable future business losses, if any, and expected level of provisioning on bad debts and nonperforming investments.
 Strong capital levels provide necessary cushion in terms of absorbing any delay in collections from clients and losses during unfavorable market conditions.
 A small (in absolute terms) capital base can leave an institution more vulnerable to unforeseen events, especially where there are risk concentrations.
 This may result in a downward adjustment of a broker's capitalization and leverage score.
 A large (in absolute terms) capital base along with strong capitalization ratios could be positive for the assessment.
 Leverage and capital adequacy measures are relevant because they determine a broker's ability to handle higher trading volumes (depending on category of license) and absorb unexpected losses.
 Meanwhile, Net Capital Balance (NCB) reflects the overall capitalization of the entity and would normally coincide with its size and trading activities.
 PACRA also evaluates capital formation rate of a broker from internal sources.
 Meanwhile, dividend payout policy is considered important as it may have a significant bearing on potential capital formation rate.